-- 1. The GRID zoning option may not be used for a development project that proposes demolition of a historic structure that is any one or combination of the following: - (a) Listed or eligible to be listed in the National or Arizona Register of Historic Places, individually or as a contributing property. - (b) Designated as a City Historic Landmark.
+- The GRID zoning option may not be used for a development project that proposes demolition of a historic structure that is any one or combination of the following: - (a) A property Ilisted or eligible to be listed in the National or Arizona Register of Historic Places, individually or as a contributing property. - (b) Designated as a City Historic Landmark.